nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User is in list view
+1. User is in client view
 2. User requests to delete a specific client in the list
 3. Connectify deletes the client